NebulaSevenVIP/RTX-in-Godot-Engine-Ray-Tracing-/README.md

-# RTX-in-Godot-Engine-Ray-Tracing-
-This resource will help you quickly create a game with RTX support in the Godot engine.
+This resource will help you quickly create an RTX game in Godot Engine.
+You need to download the ZIP file, extract the Addons folder from it, and move it to your Godot Engine project.
+If the Addons folder already exists, simply extract the RTX folder and move it into Addons.
+To create a game, you need to create a new 3D scene and initialize a child scene by selecting the Control scene, then open Map and create objects in it.